rocicorp/replicache/README.md

 This will walk you through Replicache account setup.

-### Step 2: Downstream Sync (Server)
+### Step 2: Downstream Sync (Server Side)

-You will need to implement a *Client View* endpoint  that returns the data that should be available locally on the client for each user.
+Implement a *Client View* endpoint  that returns the data that should be available locally on the client for each user.
 Replicache will frequently query this endpoint and calculate a diff to return to each client.

 The format of the client view is JSON of the form: